 The same amount of protein has less of an effect on stimulating protein synthesis for older adults than it does for younger adults.

 Older adults have to eat more protein to get the same effects as when they were younger.
 This is called anabolic resistance.

-The trouble is, older adults also have less of an appetite, and often, the produce less hydrochloric acid and digestive enzymes.
+The trouble is, older adults also have less of an appetite, and often, they produce less hydrochloric acid and digestive enzymes.
 So, even when they eat more protein, they have difficulty breaking it down, unless they supplement with enzymes and HCl.*

 Supplementing with branched-chain amino acids stimulates protein synthesis and decreases protein breakdown.
 The amino acids are readily absorbed, as they require no digestion, making them very convenient for older adults with less of an appetite and a less effective digestive system.

 Loss of lean mass, beginning with middle age, is common, but it doesn’t have to happen at the rate it does for most people.
 Strength training, plus a higher-protein diet and/or amino acid supplementation can slow the rate of muscle loss.*

 Aging also causes a change in muscle fiber type, from fast-twitch to slow-twitch fibers.
 The fast-twitch fibers help maintain normal blood sugar.
 Amino acid supplementation has been shown to help maintain more fast-twitch, type II muscle fibers.*